 This module enables you to undertake a sustained piece of research and analysis into a subject within the discipline of politic and international relations.

-Election Campaigns in the US and Beyond
+Election Campaigns in the US

 European Union Politics